nfrechette/acl/docs/misc_integration_details.md

 This enables the usage of the `POPCNT` intrinsics [when available](https://en.wikipedia.org/wiki/Bit_Manipulation_Instruction_Sets) on x86/x64 CPUs.
 It is currently not possible to determine at compile time when it is supported.
 For example *Haswell* CPUs have support for AVX2 but not `POPCNT`.
 The macro is automatically enabled on *Xbox One* but not yet on *PlayStation 4* (even though it is supported, contributions welcome).

+### ACL_USE_SJSON

+ACL uses `sjson-cpp` to output stats as well as to read/write ASCII human readable clips.
+Enable this define to use these features and make sure `sjson-cpp/includes` is in the include path.